decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 In the example above, the second argument of the `OnPointerDown` component has an object with the following arguments:

 - `button`: What button to respond to
-- `showPointerFeeback`: Boolean to turn the feedback on or off.
+- `showFeedback`: Boolean to turn the feedback on or off.
 It's _true_ by default.
 - `hoverText`: String to display in the UI while the player points at the entity.
-By default, this string spells _Interact_, unless `showPointerFeeback` is _false_.
+By default, this string spells _Interact_, unless `showFeedback` is _false_.

 [IMAGE]